dhananjay116/devops-with-java-2022/Day1/README.md

 cd Day1/hello
 ```

-You need to update your pom.xml will with the highlighted section
+You need to update your pom.xml will distributionManagement section
 ```
 <project>
 	<modelVersion>4.0.0</modelVersion>